|« PreviousNext »|

 If you try to delete your default subnet, the Delete Subnet dialog box displays a warning and requires you to acknowledge that you are aware that you are deleting a default subnet.

 You can delete your default VPC just as you can delete any other VPC.
 However, after you've deleted your default VPC, it's gone.
 Now, you must specify a subnet in another VPC when you launch an EC2 instance, because you can't launch instances into EC2-Classic.
 If you try to delete your default VPC, the Delete VPC dialog box displays a warning and requires you to acknowledge that you are aware that you are deleting a default VPC.

-If you delete your default VPC and then need to restore it, you can contact AWS Support to have your account reset so that we can create a new default VPC for you.
+If you delete your default VPC and then need to restore it, you can contact AWS Support to create a new default VPC for you.